aryan-goyal/Rectangles/README.md

 }
 ```

-The reponses will be output in a JSON format similar to the following:
+The responses will be output in a JSON format similar to the following:

 Example: Containment
 ```